agatocherry/webserv/README.md

 	autoindex				off
 	client_body_buffer_size	1000
 	allow_methods			GET POST DELETE
-	error_page 404			./data/my_website/error_files/404.html
+	error_page 404			./data/error_files/404.html
 }
 ```

 ### listen
-Sets the address of the host (here: 0.0.0.0) and port (here: 80) on which the server will receive requests
+> Sets the address of the host (here: 0.0.0.0) and port (here: 80) on which the server will receive requests

 ### server_name
-Sets names of the virtual server (here: my_website and my_website.com)
+> Sets names of the virtual server (here: my_website and my_website.com)

 ### location
-Sets the correct routes within the file system (here: ex: my_website.com/home.html redirects to ./data/my_website/home.html)
+> Sets the correct routes within the file system (here: ex: my_website.com/home.html redirects to ./data/my_website/home.html)

 ### root
-Sets the path the URI will be added to (here: ex: ./data/my_website)
+> Sets the path the URI will be added to (here: ex: ./data/my_website)

 ### index
-The default file to load if the request ends with '/' (here: ./data/my_website/index.html)
+> The default file to load if the request ends with '/' (here: ./data/my_website/index.html)

 ### autoindex
-If "on" and no index file are set, requests ending with '/' produces a list of files and folders within the requested directory
+> If "on" and no index file are set, requests ending with '/' produces a list of files and folders within the requested directory

 ### client_body_buffer_size
-Sets the buffer size to read from a client request body, meaning any POST actions.
+> Sets the buffer size to read from a client request body, meaning any POST actions.
 If the request body is larger, part or the whole body is written in a temporary file

 ### allow_methods
-Sets the methods that the server accepts requests of
+> Sets the methods that the server accepts requests of

 ### error_page
-Sets the file to send with the appropriate error (here: error 404)
+> Sets the file to send with the appropriate error (here: error 404)

-### example
+### Example
 The server receives a request one a port they listen to (here: 80) or by server name (here: my_website.com)

 The request is : http://my_website.com:80/hello/home.html